kristinakoneva/infinum-academy-shows-app-kristinakoneva/README.md

 An example of a correct email format is: username@gmail.com and the password must contain at least 6 characters. <br /> <br />
 If the user has checked the Remember me checkbox (as shown in the second image), the next time the user opens the app, he/she will be directly taken to the Shows screen, without the need to log in again. <br /> <br />
-A click on the Login button takes the user to the next screen - the shows screen.
+A click on the Login button takes the user to the next screen - the Shows screen.

 ## Shows Screen
 <p align="left">